-To claim the tariff preference, you need to prove that your essential oil originates in your country and fulfils all conditions.
-For this, you need one of the following documents.
+To claim the tariff preference, you need to prove that your fish originate in your country and fulfil all conditions.
+For this, you need one of the following documents:

-- Certificate of Origin Form A: this is needed for consignments valued more than 6000€ and it is issued by your country's authorities.
+• Certificate of Origin Form A: this is needed for consignments valued more than 6000€ and it is issued by your country's authorities.
 You can download the template at the Export Helpdesk.
-Be prepared to submit documents proving the originating status of your essential oil. - Invoice declaration: for consignments valued 6000€ or less, you can fill out a declaration.
+Be prepared to submit documents proving the originating status of your fish.

+■ Invoice declaration: for consignments valued 6000€ or less, you can fill out a declaration.
 To make an invoice declaration, you should type, stamp or print the following declaration on the invoice, delivery note or other commercial document: